MarineSolder/Static-Depth-Detect/README.md

 <h2>The Solution: Static Depth Detection</h2>
 <p>
-  This shader tries to detect the scene's depth state through a <strong>scan points system</strong> with extreme precision and functions as a trigger to automatically toggle desired effects off/on when 3D rendering freezes.
+  This shader tries to detect the scene's depth state through a scan points system with extreme precision and functions as a trigger to automatically toggle desired effects off/on when 3D rendering freezes.
 </p>

 <h2>Requirements</h2>